ARM-software/AVH/DoxyGen/infrastructure/src/jenkins.md

 Two approaches can be followed to create and control instances of the AVH AMIs with Jenkins:
 - \ref avh_jenkins_node : a classic approach with a Jenkins node created in AWS.
-- \ref avh_module_jenkins : a simplified way with Jenkins as a thin wrapper on top of avhclient python module.
+- \ref avh_module_jenkins : a simplified way with Jenkins as a thin wrapper on top of AVH Client python module.

 Example implementations of both approaches are provided in [GetStarted example](https://github.com/ARM-software/AVH-GetStarted/) and explained in this chapter.